oyarushe/quickstart-aws-industrial-machine-connectivity/assets/readme/unify-connector-development-guide.md

 ### Deploy Connector as part of IMC

-To deploy the new connector, you will need to update the UnifySourceIngest/lambda_function.py to 1) include the library, 2) add a s3 key prefix, and 3) call the connector when a file is uploaded into the key prefix location
+Then update the UnifySourceIngest/lambda_function.py to 1) include the module, 2) add a s3 key prefix, and 3) call the connector when a file is uploaded into the key prefix location

 #### Include library